-Consider what happens in most organizations:
+Consider what happens in most organizations when teams optimize in silos:

 Each team optimizes locally but fails globally.
 The result?
 Data silos, process gaps, and millions in hidden inefficiency costs.

-Your validation rules, workflows, and flows aren't the problem.
-They're the foundation.
+Your validation rules, workflows, and flows aren't the problem—they're the foundation.
 The compound effect happens when you enhance them with intelligence and visualization.

 The validation rule still exists.
 It's just rarely needed because visual cues prevent errors proactively.

-Typical implementation example for an insurance company:
+Typical implementation for an insurance company:

 When AI understands your workflows, magic happens.
-Instead of AI in isolation, integrate it with your process automation.
+Instead of AI in isolation, integrate it with your process automation:

 Example: Deal Registration Process